postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 The following snippet demonstrates how to automatically add precondition checks for all situations in the public API where a non-nullable parameter could receive a null value from a consumer.

 The [fabric](xref:fabrics) adds a method-level aspect to all exposed methods.
-Then, the aspect adds individual contracts using the <xref:Metalama.Framework.Advising.IAdviceFactory.AddContract*> method.
+Then, the aspect adds individual contracts using the <xref:Metalama.Framework.Advising.AdviserExtensions.AddContract*> method.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/NotNullFabric.cs name="NotNull Fabric"]